 Building a strong, trusted doctor-patient relationship leads to more consistent care and better health outcomes over time.

 How can you find the right LGBTQ-friendly doctor for you?

-- Seek out doctors that are endorsed or supported by the LGBTQ in your home community.
-This may involve asking your peers about the LGBTQ+ primary care doctor they use or looking at local online resources.
+- Seek out doctors that are endorsed or supported by other LGBTQIA+ people in your community.
+This may involve asking your peers about the LGBTQ+ primary care doctor they use or looking at local online resources for help.

 - Reach out to your current health insurance provider to see if they have specific doctors that focus -on your health issues.
 Ask if there are gender-affirming and transgender doctors in your area.

-- Ask questions before or during your first appointment.
-Feel empowered to ask if the doctor has any LGBTQ patients, or about their experience with patients of your identity.
+- Ask questions before, during, and after your first appointment.
+Feel empowered to ask if the doctor has had any LGBTQIA+ patients before and about their experience with patients of your identity.

 - Assess how you feel after your first appointment.
-After your appointment, consider whether the doctor was respectful, knowledgeable and made you feel comfortable.
+Consider whether the doctor was respectful, knowledgeable and made you feel comfortable.
 You do not need to stay with a doctor if you feel they do not fit your needs, personality or communication style.

-- Get LGBTQ+ Care from trusted LGBTQ+ care clinicians.
+- Get LGBTQ+ Care from trusted LGBTQ+ friendly doctors and care providers.

 Once you find a provider who you are comfortable with and trust, be open and honest with them.
 Don’t be afraid to ask questions and remember that they are there to help.

 At Doctor On Demand, we have a very diverse medical practice, which enables us to speak to a variety of patient needs.
 One of the things that we’re proud of is that 69 percent of our primary-care physicians are women, and 43 percent of our doctors are from different ethnic minorities.
 Within that category, 21 percent of our providers are African-American, compared to the national average of 5.7 percent.
 And among our behavioral health providers, 20 percent identify with the LGBTQ community.